-Further guidance on how data should be recorded in the IAPT data set to support national monitoring and answers to FAQs is provided in the Improving Access to Psychological Therapies Data Set v1.5 User Guidance found in the HSCIC resources section.
+Guidance on how data should be recorded in the IAPT data set to support national monitoring and answers to FAQs is provided by NHS Digital.

 - The minimum quality standards for IAPT guidance describes key characteristics in terms of assuring quality delivery and clinical outcomes.

 - Enhancing Recovery Rates – IAPT Year One Report summarises early learning from the programme on achieving good recovery rates in IAPT.